NixOS/rfcs/rfcs/0145-doc-strings.md

 We could envision native nix support, a documentation team, or community-driven solutions for automatically generating documentation from them.

+More specifically, we envision the following possible features: (Long term)

+- Automatically build documentation - At most atomic things that directly relate to one specific piece of code (e.g., mkDerivation, make-disk-image, lib-functions, etc.)
+- Hover information in IDEs
+- Autocomplete in IDEs
+- Detect broken code/misuse of specific functionality.

 __Current issue__

-> The existing doc-strings heavily depend on a tool called `nixdoc` and not vice versa.
+> The existing doc-strings heavily depend on a tool called `nixdoc` not vice versa.
 >
 > Instead, we want to provide a common standard that every nix user can refer to.

-Everything until now is just a draft; if you can provide better ideas e.g. using different formats or syntax please let me know.
+Everything until now is just a draft; if you can provide better ideas, e.g. using different formats or syntax, please let me know.

 ## Example of the current format